krmbzds/stars/README.md

 ## Dart

-- [ente-io/ente](https://github.com/ente-io/ente) - FOSS, End-to-End Encrypted Cloud
+- [ente-io/ente](https://github.com/ente-io/ente) - End-to-end encrypted, FOSS cloud for Photos, 2FA secrets and more!
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.

 ## Dockerfile